 “You have showed me that the world is so many shades of gray,” a student wrote in a letter to the WGSS program.
 “I cannot express in words how appreciative of this I am.
 It is impossible.”

-Dr. Pam Forman, professor and chair of the sociology department.
+Dr. Pam Forman, professor and chair of the sociology department, received the Excellence in Advising Award.

 Students select the Excellence in Advising Award, and Blugolds say Forman, who has been at UW-Eau Claire for 17 years, always takes time for them, even when she is “running in multiple directions.”